Published on

 How long does composite bonding take?

-When compared to other dental treatments, composite bonding is a relatively quick and cost effective.
-It is also less invasive than other treatments including porcelain veneers and dental crowns which can require some filing of health tooth.
+When compared to other dental treatments, composite bonding is relatively quick and cost-effective.
+It is also less invasive than other treatments including porcelain veneers and dental crowns which can require some filing of healthy teeth.

 How long does composite bonding last?

-Over time natural tooth surfaces which are porous, will discolour.
-This mean that your teeth may darken or yellow when compared to the composite material.
-Composite resin material used in bonding is not as durable or stain-resistant as porcelain used in a dental crown or veneer may also change colour over time, at a slightly different level to your natural tooth.
+Over time natural porous tooth surfaces will discolour.
+This means that your teeth may darken or yellow when compared to the composite material.
+The composite resin material used in bonding is not as durable or stain-resistant as porcelain used in a dental crown or veneer and may also change colour over time, at a slightly different level to your natural tooth.

 Teeth whitening may be used to try and restore a whiter colour of your natural teeth, or you may choose to replace the composite bonding material after teeth whitening.